brown-ccv/w3d-translator/NOTES.md

 ### MiddleVR Settings

 In addition to the Unity XRRig, a root MiddleVR package needs to be added in order for the project to work with MiddleVR and the CAVE.

-More info to come.
+- More info to come.

 ## PlacementRoot

-Each `<Placement>` in `PlacementRoot` is a Plane.
+Each `<Placement>` in `PlacementRoot` is a Quad.
 PlacementRoot is the same for all projects:

 ```xml
 <PlacementRoot>